shraimrawan/Olink/README.md

-# Olink
+# A Method for Comparing Proteins Measured in Serum and Plasma by Proximity Extension Assay

-Transforming Olink plasma to serum protein values
+Transforming Olink(R) plasma to serum protein values

 ## Description of Scripts
 Model_development.R: contains code describing the model building and testing for proteins